Updated April 202610 min read

 Separate Medicaid Certification

 Non-medical private-pay operations can launch without a state home care license, but Medicaid participation requires a separate certification path.
+Medicaid enrollment timelines and provider availability vary by program and managed care organization.
+Plan for a longer onboarding process than private-pay launch — some programs have provider caps or extended credentialing periods.

 EVV Readiness